pbs-assess/TTTworkshop/README.md

 ## Prerequisites
 Very proficient in R: know how to write functions, construct and tailor figures.

-Some TMB knowledge desirable (maybe).
+Knowledge of LaTeX desirable but not essential, since Rmarkdown and pandoc may also be introduced.

-Knowledge of LaTeX desirable, though Rmarkdown and pandoc may be introduced also.
+Some TMB knowledge may be desirable - if you have a TMB model that you use then please share it (we do not have any operational models yet in Pacific Region).

 ## Computer programs to be installed

 To be determined.
+May need admin privileges.

 ## Products